Sangrur district

 Sangrur district is in the state of Punjab in northern India.
 Sangrur city is the district headquarters.
 It is one of the five districts in Patiala Division in the Indian state of Punjab.
 Neighbouring districts are Malerkotla (north), Barnala (west), Patiala (east), Mansa (southwest) and Fatehabad (Haryana) and Jind (Haryana) (south).
+The district is part of the Patiala division.

 Sangrur consists of the cities of Dhuri, Lehragaga, Sangrur, and Sunam.
 Other cities are Bhawanigarh, Dirba, Khanauri, Longowal, Cheema and Moonak.
 There are 7 sub-divisions, being Sangrur, Dhuri, Sunam, Lehragaga, Moonak, Bhawanigarh and Dirba.
 Till 2006, Barnala was also a part of Sangrur district, but now it is a separate district.
 In 2021, a new district Malerkotla district, consisting of Malerkotla and Ahmedgarh subdivisions and the Amargarh sub-tehsil, was formed out of Sangrur district.
+Parts of the district are located in the Tihara sub-region of the larger Malwa region.

 History

 Before 1773, Sangrur town was part of the Nabha state.
 In 1773–74, it came under the control of the Jind State following a quarrel between the two states.
 The region that now forms Sangrur district was historically divided among the princely states of Kaithal, Nabha, Jind, and Patiala.
 Until 1843, the parganas of Ghabdan and Khadial were part of Kaithal State.
 After Kaithal was annexed by the British, a few villages from the Mahalan Ghabdan area were transferred to Jind State as part of an exchange.
 During the British era, Sangrur, Badrukha, and 43 nearby villages (now in sangrur and sunam tehsil) were part of Jind State.
 However, the majority of the territory that now forms Sangrur district belonged to Patiala State, including areas like Sunam, Dhuri, Dirba, Moonak, Longowal, & Bhawanigarh with some areas also belonging to Nabha State.

 In 1948, after the end of princely rule, the modern Sangrur district was created from territories of Nabha, Jind, and Patiala states and formed part of PEPSU.
 In 1953, the Barnala district was abolished, and its tehsils—Dhuri, Malerkotla, Barnala, and part of Phul—were merged into Sangrur.
 In 1956, PEPSU was merged with Punjab.
 In 1966, Jind and Narwana tehsils were transferred to form the new Haryana state Jind district during the Punjab Reorganisation.
 Later, in 2006, the entire Barnala tehsil was separated from Sangrur to form Barnala district.
 In 2021, Malerkotla tehsil was carved out to create the new Malerkotla district.

 Settlements in Sangrur trace back to the pre-Harappan period.
 Recent excavations in Rohira in Sangrur have revealed a 10-metre high mound with settlements dating back to 2300 BC.
 Excavations from Mard Khera village have led to the discovery of pottery from the Harappan period.
 Remnants of pottery from the Kushan period have also been discovered.